 - Spicy foods are considered to be stimulating to sweat glands.

-- Stress, which usually seem to make any condition worse or result in the onset of several illnesses.
+- Stress usually seems to make any condition worse or result in the onset of several illnesses.

 Not everyone agrees that foods play a part.
 You can experiment to see if it does, while taking all other factors into consideration.